 The ten surprising ‘healthy’ mistakes we are probably all making....

 Exercise: On the ‘superhuman’ note, the reality is that many of us feel the pressure these days to be a size zero and look like a Victoria Secret model (thanks Instagram).
 This has led to a proliferation of high intensity (HIIT) work out classes springing up everywhere.
 That is no bad thing, however when we do too much of it too often it causes real issues for our bodies in terms of hormonal imbalance (cortisol in particular) and can contribute to chronic inflammation and lead to fertility issues - boys too.
 Click here for much more.
 In a nutshell though its all about staying away from the extremes.
+20-30 minutes per day of moderate exercise with resistance makes a big difference.

 Against this, modern life makes it very easy to be sedentary - which is just as bad.
 Bad for our hormones and can contribute to chronic inflammation also (yep - you cant win).
 Uber and desk jobs are a perfect storm for this.
 Not good.
 Not good for your mood and stress levels either.
 It has been proved that moving your body every day can be positive for your stress levels (you cant beat that endorphin rush) - even if its just walking more.
 It genuinely makes a difference.
 Particularly during pregnancy.
 There is still an inherent fear of exercise during pregnancy (and a lot of misinformation - click here for more).
-However doing nothing at all and putting on too much weight during pregnancy can be very damaging.
+However doing nothing at all and putting on too much weight during pregnancy can actually be potentially damaging.
 Click here for much more on exercise in pregnancy.

 Carb and fat dodging: Nowadays most people are aware that fat isnt the evil it was perceived to be in the 80s and 90’s - that mantle has really been picked up by carbs.
 They are generally speaking now dodged like the plague.
 However, firstly: not all carbs are created equally.
 Secondly: no carbs is a recipe for hormonal trouble - particularly with our old friend Cortisol.
 Not what you want if you are trying to get pregnant.
 If you are pregnant cutting out major food groups is obviously a major no-no however it’s all about quality.
 Low Glycemic Index (ie. how quickly it breaks down in to sugar in to our blood stream) and whole grains avoiding anything processed is the key.